A creative thinking exercise that boosts a team's energy levels?

 Yes, it's true.
 And very often needed, because it's pretty typical to see energy levels wane during a strategic planning session.
 One of the best approaches to deal with this phenomenon is a creative thinking exercise that you can use to get everyone thumbing their noses at an authority figure they answer to on a regular basis.

-At a recent client session working with Nate Riggs on a collaborative blogging strategy, we used the Brainzooming creative thinking exercise called “Shrimp” to generate new ideas and revive the group's energy.
+We were working with a client on a collaborative blogging strategy.
+The Brainzooming creative thinking exercise called Shrimp came in handy to generate new ideas and revive the group's energy.

 - We took a blog topic idea with the potential to create concern among one of the company's clients.